microcontrollersig/melbpc3DPrinter/README.md

 ### Marlin-1.1.4/Configuration.h and Marlin-1.1.4/Configuration_adv.h
 To use these settings from fresh, download latest Arduino and Marlin 1.1.4 and then replace these two files.

+## 3D Printer Setup
+There is now a dedicated wireless router connected to the Raspberry Pi.
+A wireless network called 3D Printer is now available.
+From there you can access Octoprint (http://192.168.0.105) to operate the Printer and direct send print jobs from latest version of Cura using the Cura Profile https://github.com/microcontrollersig/melbpc3DPrinter/blob/master/cura-2.6.2-infill30.curaprofile

 ## Software

 ### Octoprint